mothur/mothur.github.io/_wiki/miseq_sop.md

 "f__mitochondria".
 If you are using greengenes (or SILVA or anything else), you'll need to change these names as appropriate.

-If you run summary.seqs you'll see that we now have 2465 unique sequences and a total of 118008 total sequences.
-This means about 162 of our sequences were in these various groups.
+If you run summary.seqs you'll see that we now have 2466 unique sequences and a total of 118008 total sequences.
+This means that 162 of our sequences were in these taxonomic groups.
 Now, to create an updated taxonomy summary file that reflects these removals we use the [summary.tax](/wiki/summary.tax) command: